 Hello Guys.
-My journey may not be as I expected it would be still I thought I should share my experience 😊
+My journey may not be as I expected it would be still I thought I should share my Online CAT preparation experience 😊

 Take away is, 25th was completely my anti-Day, couldn’t play on my strengths.
-Only thing that sticked with me was strategy.
-Stick to your strategy and always focus on all the three sections equally.
+The only thing that stuck with me was the strategy.
+Stick to your strategy and always focus on all three sections equally.

-I highly recommend iQuanta as an online institute and would also urge you to start as early as possible.
-Starting early gives you an extra leverage of trying out strategies and taking more and more mocks.
+I highly recommend iQuanta.
+It is the best for Online CAT preparation and would also urge you to start as early as possible.
+Starting early gives you extra leverage of trying out strategies and taking more and more mocks.